smartcorelib/smartcorelib.org/user_guide/quick_start.md

 ## High-level overview

 Majority of machine learning algorithms rely on linear algebra and optimization methods at it's core.
 To make *SmartCore* as flexible and expandable as possible we decided not to build it on top of any specific linear algebra or optimization library.
-Instead, machine learning algorithms in *SmartCore* use an abstraction layer with operations on multidimensional arrays and maximization/minimization routines.
+Instead, machine learning algorithms in *SmartCore* use an abstraction layer where operations on multidimensional arrays and maximization/minimization routines are defined.
 This allow us to quickly develop and plug-in a new type of matrix or vector as long as it implements all abstract methods from this layer.

+All routines from optimization module are not available directly but we plan to make optimization library public once it is mature enough.

+While functions from linear algebra module are public you should not use them directly because this module is still unstable and we plan to add and remove functions in the future.
+We opened these functions only to let anyone add implementations of other types of matrices that are currently not supported by *SmartCore*.
+Please see [Developer's Guide](/user_guide/developer.html) if you want to add new implementation for your favourite matrix type.

 <figure class="image" align="center">
   <img src="/assets/imgs/architecture.svg" alt="SmartCore's architecture">
   <figcaption>Figure 1.
 SmartCore's architecture represented as layers.</figcaption>
 </figure>

 As you see from Figure 1 we have 3 layers with all the machine learning models defined at the second level.
 Model evaluation and selection deserves its own layer since functions defined here take models or predicted values as input.

 ## Linear algebra libraries

-All functions in *SmartCore* work well and thoroughly tested on simple Rust's vectors but we do recommend to use more advanced and faster crates for linear algebra as `ndarray` and `nalgebra`.
-To enable both libraries use thes compilation features:
+All functions in *SmartCore* work well and thoroughly tested on simple Rust's vectors but we do recommend to use more advanced and faster crates for linear algebra such as [ndarray](https://docs.rs/ndarray) and [nalgebra](https://docs.rs/nalgebra/).
+To enable both libraries add these compilation features to your `Cargo.toml` file:

 ```
 [dependencies]